 Hollywood has, since the beginning, attracted talent from across the globe.
-These days, it seems like there are more British actors working in Hollywood than ever before – and most are playing American characters!
+These days, it seems like there are more British actors working in Hollywood than ever before – and most are playing Americans!
 Anyway, here's a quick and dirty list about those heavily-accented foreigners who, in fact, breathed their first breaths, saw their first rays of sunshine, and pooped their first poops in the good old U.S.A.

 - Mel Gibson.
-Once an A-lister, now box office poison, the Australian actor/director/producer was born in Peekskill, New York in 1956 to an American father and Irish mother.
+Once an A-lister, now box office poison, the Australian actor/director/producer was born in Peekskill, New York in 1956 to an American father and an Irish mother.
 The family moved to Sydney when he was 12.
 A longtime Malibu resident, Gibson's Aussie accent is practically nonexistent these days.

 - Nicole Kidman.
 The Oscar-winning actress is more of a true Australian: her Aussie parents were studying in the US when she was born in Honolulu, Hawaii in 1967.
 They soon moved to Washington, D.C., but permanently returned to Oz in 1971 when Nicole was four.